 The closest thing investors can find regarding expected appreciation is the Financials section on their Property pages, but that data used is actually just broad market-based data for higher end homes in the area.
 This data only outlines past local appreciation over the last five years and doesn't predict future value.
 This may provide investors with a somewhat skewed picture, since the pandemic years saw an unprecedented swing in real estate prices, particularly in the rural and suburban areas in which Here gets their inventory.

 Because of this, there's significant potential for Here properties to devalue in coming years as the housing market reacclimatizes itself to the post-pandemic world.

 Vacation rental properties also carry another major factor in resale value - wear and tear.
 It's widely accepted that short term rentals are higher impact on a property's flooring, walls, and fixtures.
 Short term rentals typically have no damage deposit, either.
 Pair that with a revolving door of renters and higher-end fixtures and furniture to fix and replace as damage occurs, and expenses quickly pile up.

-Their fee structure is pretty simple.
+Their public fee structure is pretty simple.
 They charge a quarterly Asset Management Fee of 0.25% on the property's total asset value, paid to Here from the property's quarterly income.
 Here collects this before property income is divvied up amongst its investors.
 If the property appreciates, then Here takes a higher percentage.
 Over their standard five year holding period, a property offered for $600,000 would net Here $30,000 assuming the property doesn't appreciate.